dan-leo/masters/thesis/v8/thesis.md

 ## Why is NB-IoT chosen?

-Due to the complexities of integrating 3GPP, LTE architecture, large MNOs and vendors, radio access networks and customers
+Due to the complexities of integrating 3GPP, LTE architecture, large MNOs and vendors, radio access networks and customers.

 There is a great deal of uncertainty